 Our faculty receive funding from such corporate and governmental agencies as the National Science Foundation, National Institutes of Health, Department of Defense, U.S. Department of Agriculture, Indy Racing League, U.S. Geological Survey, Environmental Protection Agency, Federal Railroad Administration, National Aeronautics and Space Administration and the National Cooperative Highway Research Program.

 The university supports students by offering a comprehensive professional development program that includes workshops for grant writing and management, publishing, curriculum vita and portfolio development, and interviewing skills.
 Students with teaching assistantships also access a wide range of resources supporting instructional development.

 Are you interested in visiting?
 The college has funding to support recruitment visits of potential graduate students throughout the year.
 We also typically plan several spring Graduate Student Recruitment Days each year, with funding available.

-Please contact the Graduate Chair for your academic degree program of interest, or the Associate Dean for Graduate Programs, for more information.
+Please contact the Graduate Chair for your academic degree program of interest, or the Director of Engineering Graduate Programs, for more information.
 We look forward to having you visit us!